 Kimberly Hall was born in Fresno, CA in the late 1970′s.
 She graduated from Fresno High and soon after completed her certification as an office assistant and interned at Workforce Connection.
 In 1993 she worked in the janitorial field with University Medical Center.
 In 1994 she returned to her roots as an office assistant at the Center for Independent Living, and then with the State EDD.
 In 1996-97 she worked as a caretaker in a convalescent home.
 In 1999-2000 she worked with Donald Rotella, a hard of hearing specialist.
 Since 2012 she has volunteered at the front desk at Wesley Methodist Church.
-In the summer of 2012 she ran the Summer Food Services Program (SFSP) through the Economic Opportunities Commission (EOC) and served breakfast and lunch to the children of El Dorado Park where she has been a resident for 8 years.
-She is the proud mother of four children
+She has been involved with the Summer Recreation Program since its inception and in 2017 took on the roll as a Site Director.
+She has been a resident of El Dorado Park for more that 10 years.
+She is the proud mother of five children.

-Tamie Fraijo began her work in El Dorado Park, nearly 5 years ago, through the California State University, Fresno, Scholars In Service program and later became a paid staff assistant.
+Tamie Fraijo began her work in El Dorado Park, in September 2012, as a volunteer through the California State University, Fresno, Scholars In Service program and later became a paid staff assistant.
+She is married, a mother of 3 and has 2 granddaughters.
 She graduated Summa Cum Laude with her bachelors degree from California State University, Fresno and has taken Masters level courses in Marriage, Family, and Child Counseling.
-She is the Director of the Devoted Parent Fresno parenting program and facilitates the Nurturing Parenting Program curriculum.
+She is the Director of the Devoted Parent parenting program and facilitates the Nurturing Parenting Program curriculum.
 Her passion is in unifying families through parental education.
 She loves fundraising and has been instrumental in bringing fundraising funds into El Dorado Park.